liphlab/liph-website/content/research/Neuroscience/index.md

 # Project title.
 title = "Neuroscience"

+# Description of the project.
+description = "Statistical Physics and Network Science are decisively contributing to describe the complex, self-organizing structure and dynamics of the human brain.
+We are part of the Padova Neuroscience Center and in this area we lead four projects."

 # Date this page was created.
 date = "2018-03-01"

 # Project summary to display on homepage.
-summary = "Statistical Physics and Network Science are decisively contributing to describe the complex, self-organizing structure and dynamics of the human brain.
-We are part of the Padova Neuroscience Center and in this area we lead four projects:"
+summary = "Neuroscience"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`